RifatBots/Smoke-Detection-System/README.md

-In this DIY project, we've created a smoke detection system using Arduino, combining technology and simplicity to enhance safety.
+In this project, we've created a smoke detection system using Arduino, combining technology and simplicity to enhance safety.
 Here's a quick overview:

 Components:
 Arduino Uno:

-The brain of the system, responsible for processing data from the smoke sensor and controlling the buzzer.
+The brain of the system is responsible for processing data from the smoke sensor and controlling the buzzer.
 Smoke Sensor:

 A specialized sensor designed to detect the presence of smoke particles in the air.